GPS Tracking Cases

-The U.S. Supreme Court United States v.
-Jones , has concluded that the attachment of a Global Positioning System (GPS) tracking device to a suspect’s vehicle, and subsequent use of that device to monitor that vehicle’s movements on public streets, constitutes an unlawful search or seizure.
+- United States v.
+Jones, the U.S. Supreme Court concluded that attaching a GPS tracking device to a suspect’s vehicle, and subsequent use of that device to monitor that vehicle’s movements on public streets, constitutes an unlawful search or seizure .

-The Court concluded the Search Warrant, which provided for the installation of the device within ten (10) days may have been lawful, but agents did not install the device until the eleventh day in Maryland and the government then tracked the vehicles movements for 28 days.
+The court concluded the search warrant, which was provided for the installation of the device within ten day limit, but agents did not install the device until the eleventh day in Maryland and the government then tracked the vehicles movements for 28 days.

 Unlike one’s movements during a single journey, the whole of one’s movement over the course of a month is not actually exposed to the public because of the unlikelihood that anyone would observe all of these movements for that long of period.
 The whole of one’s movements is not exposed constructively even though each individual movement may be exposed.

-In U.S. vs. Hernandez, the Los Angeles affixed a GPS device to a passing car simply by launching a GPS — enabled dart.
-Because of this sophistication and novelty the advent of GPS technology now occasions a heretofore unknown type of intrusion into an ordinarily and hitherto “private enclave.”
+In this case, the LAPD affixed a GPS device to a passing car simply by launching a GPS—enabled dart.
+Due to the sophistication and novelty the advent of GPS technology now occasions a heretofore unknown type of intrusion into an ordinarily and hitherto “private enclave.”
 The dart consists of miniaturized GPS receiver, radio transmitter, and battery embedded in a sticky compound material.
 When fired at a vehicle the compound adheres to the target and permits a remote real-time tracking of the target from police headquarters.
 GPS darts are used in exigent circumstances and for only as long as it takes to interdict a subject driver without having to engage in a high speed chase on a public way.

 When courts consider conduct by private citizens, several states have criminalized the surreptitious used of devices for non-consensual tracking.
-In one Case a husband placed a GPS device in his wife’s car to track and record the location of the device.
-To retrieve the recorded information, stored in a chip in the device, he then uploaded it to his home computer, burnt his wife’s clothing and harassed her by stalking and was given concurrent four year intensive terms of supervised probation.
+In one case, a husband placed a GPS device in his wife’s car to track and record the location of the device.
+To retrieve the recorded information, he stored a chip in the device and then uploaded it to his home computer.
+He then proceeded to burn his wife’s clothing and harass her by stalking and was given a concurrent four year intensive term of supervised probation.
 The court “perceived no significant difference between gaining this type of personal information by physically following the wife and by using a device designed to achieve the same result.”

-Unfortunately, the court also held that his motive was to instill fear in his victim by demonstrating that he had the ability to know where she was and what she was doing at any time which was accomplished.”
-This, he was found guilty of stalking since under state law he was “placed under surveillance” in a manner that caused a reasonable person to suffer serious emotional distress.
+The court determined that his motive was to instill fear in his victim by demonstrating that he had the ability to know where she was and what she was doing at any time.
+He accomplished that, and was found guilty of stalking since under state law.
+He was “placed under surveillance” in a manner that caused a reasonable person to suffer serious emotional distress.

 565 U.S. 400 (2012).